-While reading these definitions, refer to Figures 2.19 and 2.20.
+While reading these definitions, refer to Figures 2.14 and 2.15.

 - 1. A rectilinear formula is a CNF formula with the following representation.
 Each variable is a horizontal segment on the x-axis, while each clause is a horizontal segment above or below the x-axis with vertical connections to the variables it includes on the x-axis.
 Each connection can be marked either positive or negative. - 2.
-A planar rectilinear formula is a rectilinear formula where none of the segments "cross", or more precisely, segments intersect only at intended connections between a vertical segment and the corresponding variable and clause horizontal segments.
+A planar rectilinear formula indexplanar! rectilinear formula is a rectilinear formula where none of the segments "cross", or more precisely, segments intersect only at intended connections between a vertical segment and the corresponding variable and clause horizontal segments.